TahiraIshack/hugo-hero-theme/exampleSite/content/services/tax-filing.md

 - Java is Platform Independent
 - Java is Object Oriented
 - It is very Secure
 - Java is Multithreaded
-- Java is Distributed
-- Architecture Neutral
-- Portable